muhdibee/Blog-API/README.md

 # Blog-API

-This is an api for a Blog Application
+This is an api for a Blog Application.

+---

+## Live server

+Project is hosted here: [https://awesome-blog-api.onrender.com/](https://awesome-blog-api.onrender.com/)

+---

+## Documentation / Usage guide
+Documentation on how to use this API can be found here:https://github.com/muhdibee/Blog-API/edit/main/README.md#documentation--usage-guide

 ---